 Censys Sentaero BVLOS Fixed Wing

-Read more about Censys Technologies and BVLOS flight:
+Read more about Censys Technologies:

 Miriam McNabb is the Editor-in-Chief of DRONELIFE and CEO of JobForDrones, a professional drone services marketplace, and a fascinated observer of the emerging drone industry and the regulatory environment for drones.
 Miriam has penned over 3,000 articles focused on the commercial drone space and is an international speaker and recognized figure in the industry.
 Miriam has a degree from the University of Chicago and over 20 years of experience in high tech sales and marketing for new technologies.